Arcky97/Doggo-Bot/README.md

 - Added a slash command: "ban" <br>
   asks a target to ban <br>
   bans the chosen target from the server.

+<h2>04/08/2024</h2>

+- Added setup command: "setup-channels" <br>
+  asks for 1 of the 6 channel-setup options <br>
+  asks to choose a channel
+- Finally managed to connect to the DataBase and send, retrieve, update and remove data from it